ASVAB and the US Marines

 - You need to get the appropriate minimum line score requirements to be selected for particular MOS positions.
 For example, to be qualified for the 0121 Personnel Clerk position, you need to get a minimum of 100 in line CL Clerical, which includes Arithmetic Reasoning, Mathematics Knowledge, Paragraph Comprehension, and Word Knowledge; or score GT 100 for 0861 Fire Support Man position.
 A list of MOS and the corresponding minimum ASVAB Line scores is available online at http://www.military.com/ASVAB/0,,ASVAB_MOS_USMC.html.

 - The minimum AFQT and ASVAB score requirements might change without prior notice.
-Hence, it is important that you check thoroughly and understand the requirements before taking the test.
+Hence, it is important that you check thoroughly and understand the requirements before taking this test.

 In effect, the test for the Marines is not different from other ASVAB tests; the difference lies in the minimum score requirements for enlisting and classifying of job roles.
 With good understanding of these score requirements, the right aptitude, and thorough knowledge of the core course areas, a career in Marine Corps is not a difficult thing to achieve.